Auckland teen Grace Hill died along with boyfriend's parents in horror Hamilton crash

 "You hear about these accidents at the time they happen and some people assume it's kids out there drinking and they've had a car crash ...
 Mitchell wasn't drinking, [he was] doing the right things."

-Although Grace had heaps of friends she went through Westlake Girls High School with two mates always at her side.
+Although Grace had heaps of friends she went through Westlake Girls' High School with two mates always at her side.

-Pearl Tottenham, and Pania Reihana-Halford, both 17, are also struggling to come to terms their loss.
+Pearl Tottenham, and Pania Reihana-Halford, both 17, are also struggling to come to terms with their loss.

 "She was so funny and so hyper all the time," Pearl said.
 "The amount of weird stuff that she did.
 I had videos of her running round and jumping in puddles in the pouring rain and taking her school uniform off.